What percentage of students that complete the program go on to medical school?

 - Three letters of recommendation - at least one needs to be from a research mentor

 How many credits can I transfer?

 You can transfer up to 16 credits.
 You can see which graduate level courses qualify for transfer at the Registrar’s Office.

 Can I take med school courses?

 Yes.
 There are three first-year medical school courses open to you: Medical Physiology, Medical Microbiology, and Immunology.
-Learn more about our first year medical courses
+These courses are usually taken during the second year but can be taken in the first year.
+Learn more about our first year medical courses.